Long Beach Truck Accident Lawyer

 If a large commercial truck driver breaks one of California’s lane restrictions or other truck-specific laws and causes an accident, the truck driver is guilty of negligence.
 Lane restrictions are in place for a reason – to protect drivers and passengers in smaller, more vulnerable vehicles.
 Ignoring traffic rules is a breach of duty, and could lead to liability for a subsequent collision.

-What to Do After a Truck Accident in Long Beach
+What Should I Do After a Truck Accident in Long Beach?

 Your natural instincts will only carry you so far after a scary truck crash in California.
 You might naturally check yourself for injuries and call help for others, but would you think to take photographs of the accident, or to write down your police report number?
 Most people don’t know what to do after a crash, and this leads to making mistakes that can hurt insurance claims.
 Follow these basic steps to protect your rights after a collision with a big rig in Long Beach:

 - Stay calm and remain at the scene.